ssideris/MSc-in-Business-Analytics-AUEB/Data Engineering & Business Intelligence/Handle Big Data Using Token Blocking Method & Meta-Blocking Graphs/README.md

     The number of total comparisons is: 2644696280

-**C.** We will use the Meta-Blocking method to reduce the number of duplicates as well as the number of nonmeaningful comparisons and optimize the blocking procedure.
-Firstly, we will create a dictionary where the keys will be the concatenated ids of the entities we compare and the values will be the number of common blocks each pair of entities has.¶Then, we will iterate through each block, choose the first entity in it and create all the concatinated pairs of it with the rest of the entities in the block.
-As we want the graph to be undirected, for pairs created inside the same block and after all the possible pairs for the entity inside the block have been created, we delete the entity from the block and continue with the next entity (which now takes the 1st position in the block) to avoid creating reversed pairs.
-For pairs which we want to make sure that do not exist already in the dictionary as keys (in normal or reverse form), we will also create the reverse pair of each comparison and check if the reverse key is already included in the already existing keys of the dictionary to avoid creating it again if it exists in reverse.
-As the number of possible pairs is extremely high, we will use the first 100 entities and their possible pairs as a toy example.
-We will then count the number of 1s for each key which will show us the weight of each pair.
-Finally, we will prune the pairs that have weight less than 2.
-We recalculate the number of comparisons as in task B. To do so, we will sum the weights of all pairs.
-As we used only 100 entities to create the dictionary, we are not able to calculate the exact number of combinations, but the methodology remains the same.
+**C.**

 ##### We will use the Meta-Blocking method to reduce the number of duplicates as well as the number of nonmeaningful comparisons and optimize the blocking procedure.

 ##### Firstly, we will create a dictionary where the keys will be the concatenated ids of the entities we compare and the values will be the number of common blocks each pair of entities has.

 ```python
 #create empty dictionary to store the entities - weights pairs
 entities_weights_pairs = {}
 ```

-###### To do so, we will iterate through each block, choose the first entity in it and create all the concatinated pairs of it with the rest of the entities in the block.
+##### To do so, we will iterate through each block, choose the first entity in it and create all the concatinated pairs of it with the rest of the entities in the block.
 As we want the graph to be undirected, for pairs created inside the same block and after all the possible pairs for the entity inside the block have been created, we delete the entity from the block and continue with the next entity (which now takes the 1st position in the block) to avoid creating reversed pairs.
 For pairs which we want to make sure that do not exist already in the dictionary as keys (in normal or reverse form), we will also create the reverse pair of each comparison and check if the reverse key is already included in the already existing keys of the dictionary to avoid creating it again if it exists in reverse.

-###### As the number of possible pairs is extremely high, we will use the first 100 entities and their possible pairs as a toy example.
+##### As the number of possible pairs is extremely high, we will use the first 100 entities and their possible pairs as a toy example.

 ```python
 total_entities = 0